Skip to content

 "All plants are autotrophs and all animals are heterotrophs"

 The plant/animal split lines up most of the time, but not always.
-Most plants are autotrophs because they make their own food through photosynthesis, but a Venus flytrap also catches and digests insects to get nitrogen its swampy soil doesn't supply.
+Most plants are autotrophs because they make their own food through photosynthesis, but a Venus flytrap also catches and digests insects to supplement nutrients (like nitrogen) that its swampy soil doesn't supply.
+The flytrap still gets its energy from photosynthesis, so it is technically still an autotroph.
 Algae are autotrophs even though they aren't plants.
 Some bacteria are autotrophs (they pull energy from chemicals like sulfur), and others are heterotrophs.
 Push students to define autotroph (makes its own food) and heterotroph (gets food from other organisms) by what the organism does, not just by which kingdom it sits in.

 These resources are aligned to this standard.